Grid Width:

 Not all of the 2048 Power Compendium modes will be equally fun - try out various modes and find your favorites!

-If the 61 modes on their own aren't enough for you, then click "Go to Modifiers" on the menu to access a bunch of different modifiers you can change.
+If the 75 modes on their own aren't enough for you, then click "Go to Modifiers" on the menu to access a bunch of different modifiers you can change.
 These modifiers affect EVERY mode (for the most part), and they allow a pretty good degree of customization.
-The Modifiers selection screens are split up into five pages - to switch between them, click the blue and orange arrows.
+The Modifiers selection screens are split up into six pages - to switch between them, click the blue and orange arrows.
 With the exception of the Animation Speed Multiplier modifier (which is just aesthetic, and you're encouraged to change this to whatever value you like the best), all of these modifiers alter the gameplay, so it's recommended you don't start changing the modifiers until you're comfortable with the variants themselves.
 Games resumed from save codes retain their old settings regardless of what the current modifiers are set to, except for Animation Speed Multiplier, which is always based on its current settings and is not saved by save codes.

 On the directions customization screen, you can alter the direction buttons freely.
 To alter a specific button, click on that button.
 Once a button is selected, you can fill in the textboxes to change its attributes.
-When it comes to movement magnitudes, -1 vertical is up, +1 vertical is down, -1 horizontal is left, +1 horizontal is right, +1 vertical and +1 horizontal is southeast, and so on. +2 vertical is downwards movement that skips every other tile, so tiles jump directly from their current space to the space two tiles below them.
+When it comes to movement magnitudes, -1 vertical is up, +1 vertical is down, -1 horizontal is left, +1 horizontal is right, +1 vertical and +1 horizontal is southeast, and so on. +2 vertical is downwards movement that skips every other tile, so tiles jump directly from their current space to the space two tiles below them (These directions are different on a hexagonal grid).
 The five modifiers with "(%)" next to them are measured in percentage of the arrows box, where 100% is the entire box.
 To change which keys on the keyboard correspond to each direction, click the "Remove Last Key" and "Add New Key" buttons; the former removes the last keyboard key in the list for that direction.
 The "Add New Key" button, when clicked, becomes "Listening...", indicating that you should press a key on the keyboard; if the key you clicked isn't already assigned to a direction, then it will be added to the currently selected direction.
 The "Remove This Direction" button does what it says it does.
 To un-select a direction, click the direction that's already selected; if there's no direction selected, then you can click the "Add This Direction" button to add a new direction.

 2048 was created by Gabriele Cirulli, and the official version can be found here.
 However, those who are familiar with 2048 probably already know that the true origin of the concept comes from Threes!, which is a premium mobile game with a free web version here; the 2048 Power Compendium's 3072 is based on Threes!.
 As for the other modes and modifiers in the 2048 Power Compendium that originated elsewhere: